 Applications are recommended for funding based on the Technical Scoring.
-An Independent Review Panel reviews project scoring results before making funding recommendations to the LACDA's Executive Director.
 All awards are provisional until approved by the LACDA's Board of Commissioners.

 2.6 CEQA CLEARANCE AND FUNDING COMMITMENTS

 Project sites must be free from severe adverse environmental conditions, such as the presence of contamination or site conditions that place an undue financial burden on the project, or that cannot be mitigated to the satisfaction of the LACDA.
 The LACDA's Environmental Officer must approve the site for funding eligibility based on current environmental conditions and any remediation or mitigation plans.